 Bonuses and stock options are often paid to executives of the company so that they work harder to ensure that the company will succeed.
-Bonuses are lump sum payments which are often paid at the end of the year after the employee's performance can be assessed.
+Bonuses are lump sum payments paid at the end of the year after the employee's performance can be assessed.
 Stock options align the interests of executives of the company with those of the shareholders — if their shareholders profit, then they will too.
 Profit-sharing plans are often used to pay a percentage of the firm's profits to employees so that they work harder.

 Drawbacks to Pay Incentives